<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <dc:creator><![CDATA[admin]]></dc:creator>

-<guid isPermaLink="false">https://dataofafrica.com/lafrique-nouveau-pivot-geoeconomique-des-ressources-strategiques/</guid>
+<guid isPermaLink="false">https://dataofafrica.com/hausse-des-prix-du-carburant-en-afrique-un-choc-conjoncturel-ou-un-signal-strategique/</guid>

 <description><![CDATA[<p>The most general characteristic of the continent is that its economy and exports are based on extractive industries.</p>

-<p>The post <a href="https://dataofafrica.com/africa-the-new-geoeconomic-hub-for-strategic-resources-2/">Africa, the new geoeconomic hub for strategic resources</a> first appeared on <a href="https://dataofafrica.com">Data Of Africa</a>.</p>
+<p>The post <a href="https://dataofafrica.com/rising-fuel-prices-in-africa-a-cyclical-shock-or-a-strategic-signal/">Rising fuel prices in Africa: a cyclical shock or a strategic signal?</a> first appeared on <a href="https://dataofafrica.com">Data Of Africa</a>.</p>

-<p>The post <a href="https://dataofafrica.com/africa-the-new-geoeconomic-hub-for-strategic-resources-2/">Africa, the new geoeconomic hub for strategic resources</a> appeared first on <a href="https://dataofafrica.com">Data Of Africa</a>.</p>
+<p>The post <a href="https://dataofafrica.com/rising-fuel-prices-in-africa-a-cyclical-shock-or-a-strategic-signal/">Rising fuel prices in Africa: a cyclical shock or a strategic signal?</a> appeared first on <a href="https://dataofafrica.com">Data Of Africa</a>.</p>

 ]]></description>

-<content:encoded><![CDATA[<div class="wpb-content-wrapper"><div class="vc_row wpb_row vc_row_16503214 vc_row-fluid penci-pb-row"><div class="wpb_column vc_column_container vc_col-sm-12 penci-col-12"><div class="vc_column-inner wpb_column vc_column_container vc_col-sm-12 penci-col-12 "><div class="wpb_wrapper">
+<content:encoded><![CDATA[<div class="wpb-content-wrapper"><div class="vc_row wpb_row vc_row_80184807 vc_row-fluid penci-pb-row"><div class="wpb_column vc_column_container vc_col-sm-12 penci-col-12"><div class="vc_column-inner wpb_column vc_column_container vc_col-sm-12 penci-col-12 "><div class="wpb_wrapper">

 <div class="wpb_text_column wpb_content_element" >